 It is critical that owners work closely with their managers to ensure that each property has proper signage in place that reinforces a safe return to workplace strategy.
 The below summary provides essential signage to reinforce CDC-recommended distancing and hygiene practices.

-- Signage relevant to the phasing period the UK is in i.e. in line with UK Government steps to return to work - First area of communication and setting the tone for what to expect upon re-entry - "Welcome to Building XYZ" informational signage summarising any operational changes - "Do Not Enter If" guidance signage, if applicable by local jurisdiction stanchion or vinyl glass line
+- Phase one, two, and three signage with basic information - First area of communication and setting the tone for what to expect upon re-entry - "Welcome to Building XYZ" informational signage summarizing operational changes - "Do Not Enter If" guidance signage, if applicable by local jurisdiction stanchion or vinyl glass line

-- "Please Wait Here" floor graphics located at turnstiles and reception areas for queue to maintain proper 6' spacing - "Keep Your Distance" located throughout the common areas
+Lobby reception - "Please Wait Here" floor graphics located at turnstiles and reception areas for queue to maintain proper 6' spacing - "Keep Your Distance" located throughout the common areas

-- Installation of special awareness floor and wall graphics in lift lobbies and lift cabs which indicate the recommended 6' physical distancing locations and hand washing/sanitizing reminders - "Car Occupancy # Persons Maximum" located outside lift near call buttons - Signage highlighting call button protocol or cleaning regime whichever is relevant

-In the event of an emergency, please follow predetermined evacuation protocols.
+- Installation of special awareness floor and wall graphics in elevator lobbies and elevator cabs which indicate the recommended 6' physical distancing locations and hand washing/sanitizing reminders - "Car Occupancy # Persons Maximum" located outside elevator near call buttons In the event of an emergency, please follow predetermined evacuation protocols.

-- As an alternative to lift traffic, designate up-only/down-only stairwells and install signage at each of the entries - "Tired of Waiting?
-Take the Stairs" located outside lifts towards the end of the queue
+- As an alternative to elevator traffic, designate up-only/down-only stairwells and install signage at each of the entries - "Tired of Waiting?
+Take the Stairs" located outside elevators towards the end of the queue